Dani Rowe

-Danielle 'Dani' Rowe MBE (née King; born 21 November 1990) is a British former road and track cyclist.
+Danielle 'Dani' Rowe (née King; born 21 November 1990) is a British former road and track cyclist.
+As a track cyclist, she is an Olympic gold medallist, three-time world champion, and two-time European champion in the team pursuit.

+A team pursuit gold medallist from the London Olympics in 2012, Rowe also won three consecutive world titles in the women's team pursuit, winning in 2011, 2012, and 2013.
 She retired from cycling in December 2018.

-A team pursuit gold medallist from the London Olympics in 2012, Rowe also won three consecutive world titles in the women's team pursuit, winning in 2011, (with Laura Trott and Wendy Houvenaghel), 2012 (with Trott and Joanna Rowsell), and 2013 (with Trott and Elinor Barker).